 Information on Private Scholarship Opportunities can be found on the Marquette Central website.

 A loan is a type of financial aid that has to be repaid upon graduation or when no longer enrolled in school on a full- or half-time basis (depending upon the terms of the individual loan program).
-A promissory note (legal agreement to repay) must be signed before a loan is disbursed.
+A master promissory note (legal agreement to repay) must be signed before a loan is disbursed.
 The promissory note contains detailed information about terms, responsibilities and repayment of the loan.
 There are no penalties for prepaying principal or interest in any student loan program.
-Federal regulations require all first-time Federal Direct Loan borrowers to participate in loan counseling before disbursement of the loan.
+Federal regulations require all first-time Federal Direct Loan borrowers to participate in loan entrance counseling before disbursement of the loan.

 Federal Loan Programs